 John S. Dunn Behavioral Sciences Center

-HHSC and UTHealth Houston are working together to build, design and operate the 264-bed John S. Dunn Behavioral Sciences Center in Houston's Texas Medical Center.
-The hospital will serve patients with short-term commitments.
+HHSC and UTHealth Houston worked together to build, design and operate the 264-bed John S. Dunn Behavioral Sciences Center in Houston's Texas Medical Center.

 Capacity added: 264 beds

 - Construction Completed: February 2022.